Islanders (video game): Reception

-Critical reception of Islanders was largely positive; it received an aggregate score of 82/100 on Metacritic, which uses a weighted average system.
+Critical reception of Islanders was largely positive.
+It received an aggregate score of 82/100 on Metacritic, a review aggregator site that compiles reviews from mainstream publications and assigns a weighted average score out of 100.
 Reviewers praised the game's intentionally simple mechanics, as well as its minimalist, low-poly visual aesthetic and relaxing soundtrack.
 The game was commercially successful as well: in April 2019, it was one of the top twenty highest-selling new releases on Steam.
 In July 2019, Hayden Dingman of PC World called it one of their favorite indie games of the year to that point.
 That month, the staff at Rock, Paper, Shotgun also placed it on their list of the year's best games so far.
 Luke Plunkett of Kotaku placed the game on his list of the top 10 games of 2019.
 Paul Tamayo, also of Kotaku, named it one of the most relaxing games of 2019.

 Many critics highlighted the game's simplicity as a positive, calling the game relaxing or meditative.
 In his full review, Luke Plunkett called Islanders "pure city-building.
 No fuss, no distractions."
 Reviewers found that the simple gameplay encouraged variable session length.
 Many enjoyed the ability to play in short sessions.
 Both the reviewer from video game magazine Edge and Cass Marshall of Polygon described using the game as a "palate cleanser" to wind down between sessions of more complicated games.
 Others felt the game was suitable for long sessions in and of itself.
 Several reviewers found that the process of strategically placing buildings reminded them of carefully directing falling blocks in the puzzle game Tetris.

 Visual style was a draw that affected the way some reviewers played the game.
 French gaming site Millenium appreciated the way the color palettes and shapes suited the gameplay.
 Samuel Guglielmo of TechRaptor found that the art style prompted him to place buildings "in locations that looked pretty" even if it meant scoring fewer points.
 The reviewer from Edge described going through a similar "battle between efficiency and beauty," but found that the "crisp geometric style" of the graphics meant that the islands still looked attractive even when they focused on scoring over aesthetics.
 Benja Hiller of German indie magazine Welcome to Last Week enjoyed the lack of human characters: "there are no annoying people.
 Nobody who wags his finger maliciously in front of you and says: Now take care of the road damage."